jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

   - An integrity model
   - Foundation of noninterference conceptual theories
 - **Sutherland Model**:
-  - Focuses on preventing interference in support of integrity
+  - Focuses on preventing interference in support of integrity; might be used to prevent covert channel attacks
 - **Graham-Denning Model**
-  - Focused on the secure creation and deletion of both subjects and objects
+  - Graham-Denning is primarily an access control model; focused on the secure creation and deletion of both subjects and objects
   - 8 primary protection rules or actions
     - 1-4:securely create/delete a subject/object
     - 5-8:securely provide the read/grant/delete/transfer access right